KaHeng-Lei/resume-template-nextjs-tailwindcss/README.md

-This is a resume project using Next.js and TailwindCSS
+This is a resume project built with Next.js, React.js, Typescript and TailwindCSS.